LunarG/gfxreconstruct/USAGE_android.md

   --onhb, --omit-null-hardware-buffers
-                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool) --use-captured-swapchain-indices
+                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool) --swapchain MODE      Choose a swapchain mode to replay.
+Available modes are: virtual, captured, offscreen (forwarded to replay tool) --use-captured-swapchain-indices
-                        Use the swapchain indices stored in the capture directly on the swapchain setup for replay.
-The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+                        Same as "--swapchain captured".
+Ignored if the "--swapchain" option is used.
   --mfr START-END, --measurement-frame-range START-END
                         Custom framerange to measure FPS for.
 This range will include the start frame but not the end frame.
 The measurement frame range defaults to all frames except